-“But we cannot get to it,” said the carpenter.
+“But we cannot!” said the carpenter.
 “You know as well as I do that the garden belongs to the witch, who lives next door.”

 “If I cannot have that lettuce,” said the wife, “I will not eat anything at all!”

 “STOP!
 What do you think you are doing?”

 “I…uh…am getting lettuce for my wife,” said the carpenter.

 "You thief!" yelled the witch.
 "You will pay for this!"

 “Please!” said the carpenter.
 “My wife is going to have a baby.
 She saw your lettuce and wanted it so very much.”

-“Why do I care about that?” roared the witch.
+“Why should I care about that?” shouted the witch.

 “You say you will do anything?” said the witch.

 “Fine!” said the witch.
 “Here's the deal.
 Go ahead - take all the lettuce you want.
 Your wife will have a baby girl.
 And when she does, the baby will be mine!”

 “What?!” said the carpenter.
 “I would never agree to that!”

 “You already did!” said the witch.
 And she laughed an evil laugh.

-Soon his wife had a baby girl, just as the witch had said.
-To keep the baby safe from the witch, the carpenter built a tall tower in the woods.
-He built stairs that led inside to a room at the very top, with only one window.
-He and his wife went to see the baby many times a day.
+Soon the wife had a baby girl, just as the witch had said.
+To keep the baby safe from the witch, the carpenter built a tall tower deep in the woods.
+He built stairs that led up to a room at the very top, a room with one window.
+He and his wife took turns staying with the baby.

 But the witch had a magic ball.
-The ball showed her where the baby was, in the top room of the tower.
-One day, as soon as the carpenter and his wife had gone back to their house, she cast a spell over both of them.
-They fell into a deep sleep.
-And the witch went to the tower to take the baby.
+The ball showed her just where the baby was, at the top room of the tower.
+One day when the carpenter and his wife were both in the house, she cast a spell over both of them.
+They fell into a deep, deep sleep.
+And at once, the witch went to the tower.